LambdaLabsML/FalconPDF/README.md

 # Chat with PDF using Falcon: Unleashing the Power of Open-Source LLMs!

 Unlock the potential of open-source LLMs by hosting your very own langchain+Falcon+Chroma application!
-Now, you can effortlessly upload a PDF and engage in captivating Q&A sessions about its contents.
+Now, you can upload a PDF and engage in captivating Q&A sessions about its contents.

 **Try it [here](https://cloud.lambdalabs.com/demos/lambda/FalconPDF) on Lambda Cloud (running on an A10 instance)!**

 ![app.png](docs/app.gif)

+Disclaimer: This research demo serves for learning purposes and utilizes open-source models for computing both embeddings and output text.
+Please note that the quality of the answers may not match those obtained through OpenAI APIs.

 ## Discover Key Features